aaronicsubstances/scalable-ipc/README.md

       1. A window group must not exceed 65500 byte limit (chosen to be close to theoretical max UDP payload size).

-      1. Attributes will be attached as pdu options to all window groups being sent.
+      1. Attributes will be attached as pdu options to each window group being sent.

       1. Some send outcomes are (a) network send error (b) ack error code (c) eventual ack timeout (d) eventual success